Scott Morrison (footballer): Coaching career

 In early 2021, Morrison joined with professional outfit San Diego 1904 FC ahead of the team's return from hiatus.
 Due to COVID-19 concerns, Morrison was unable to join the team for the initial spring tournament but later fully joined the team for the rest of the 2021 Spring season.

+Until 2023, Morrison coached youth teams for San Diego Surf SC.